LeidyGil/leidygil.github.io/SQL_English.md

 WHERE pe.profesion_id IS NULL;
 ```
 ### Right excluding join
-A right excluding join is a combination of right join with a WHERE clause to show records FROM the right table that do not have matches in the left table.
+A right excluding join is a combination of right join with a where clause to show records from the right table that do not have matches in the left table.

 How does a right excluding join work?
 Right excluding join is very similar to Left excluding Join.